HewlettPackard/hpe-sd-cloud/kubernetes/templates/sd-aio/README.md

 **IMPORTANT**: The sd-aio-deployment.yaml file defines a docker registry example (hub.docker.hpecorp.net/cms-sd).
 This shall be changed to point to the docker registry where the sd-aio docker image is located: (`- image: hub.docker.hpecorp.net/cms-sd/sd-aio`)

-**IMPORTANT**: Before deploying all-in-one Service Director a namespace with the name "servicedirector" must be created.
+**IMPORTANT**: Before deploying all-in-one Service Director a namespace with the name "sd" must be created.
 In order to generate the namespace, run:

-    kubectl create namespace servicedirector
+    kubectl create namespace sd

 In order to deploy the all-in-one Service Director in a single k8s Pod, run: